-I am an environmental economist studying how changes in natural capital affect ecosystem services, inequality, and human welfare.
-My research examines how ecosystem service losses interact with inequality and identifies policy trade-offs in nature-based climate mitigation, helping inform how policy values and manages natural assets.
+I am an environmental economist studying how natural capital can address today's climate challenges while sustaining long-run human welfare.
+My research examines how ecosystem service losses interact with inequality and welfare, and the ecosystem service trade-offs that may emerge from nature-based climate mitigation strategies.

 Current projects examine natural capital, ecosystem services, nature-based climate mitigation, and the distributional impacts of environmental change across local and global settings.